fiolj/sparta/doc/web/Section_howto.rst

 Additional Pizza.py tools may be added that allow visualization of surface and grid cell information as output by SPARTA.

 .. _howto-library:

 ***************************
 Library interface to SPARTA
 ***************************

-As described in :ref:`build-library`, SPARTA can be built as a library, so that it can be called by another code, used in a :ref:`coupled manner <howto-other-code>` with other codes, or driven through a :ref:`Python interface <python>`.
+As described in :ref:`build-library<start-build-library>`, SPARTA can be built as a library, so that it can be called by another code, used in a :ref:`coupled manner<howto-other-code>` with other codes, or driven through a :ref:`Python interface<python>`.

 All of these methodologies use a C-style interface to SPARTA that is provided in the files src/library.cpp and src/library.h.
 The functions therein have a C-style argument list, but contain C++ code you could write yourself in a C++ application that was invoking SPARTA directly.
 The C++ code in the functions illustrates how to invoke internal SPARTA operations.
 Note that SPARTA classes are defined within a SPARTA namespace (SPARTA_NS) if you use them from another C++ application.